totten/rpow/doc/install.md

 * Setup rundb

   ```
-  ## Start the temporary database process
+  ## Start the temporary database process in the foreground
   ./bin/use-rundb fg

+  ## Open a console; then...
   ## Migate to the new database
   ./bin/use-rundb copy on
   ```